straube/multiple-domain/README.md

 **Does this plugin set extra domains within my host?**

-No. You have to set additional domains, DNS, and everything else to use this domain.
+No. You have to set additional domains, DNS, and everything else to use this plugin.

 **Can I have a different theme/content/plugins for each domain?**